danpalmer/danpalmer.me/posts/2021-09-11-implicit-hiring-criteria.md

 - Does the team value performance or readability of code?
 - Does the team value a theoretical approach, or a practical one?

-These are all on a spectrum, with very few teams falling completely on one end, but all teams will have different views on what's important, and by understanding these views, and interviewing for engineers whose views align, it's possible to build a team that work well together.
+These are all on a spectrum (as well as being simplifications to illustrate a point), with very few teams falling completely at one end, but all teams will have different views on what's important and by understanding these views, and interviewing for engineers whose views align, it's possible to build a team that works well together.
 It's important to note that this can be a way to unknowingly introduce bias into your hiring, so this needs to be done carefully.

 ### 4. Implicitly looking for

 This is the category I find most interesting, and the one I have learnt the most about since I started interviewing.

-For an example, let's return to our infamous whiteboard test from before.
+For an example, let's return to our whiteboard test from before.
 While there are a few criteria that we want to assess with this, there are also some hidden criteria we may not realising we're assessing:

 - Can the candidate speak in front of a (small) audience?
 - Does the candidate know specifically what a binary tree is and how to reverse